Balance Druid PvP Guide for Mists of Pandaria

 - Incarnation - Versatility and greater potential for slaughter.
 What’s not to like?

-- Force of Nature - Summon trees to fight for you, much like the Mage’s Mirror Image.
+- Force of Nature - Summon a tree to fight ineffectively for you, much like the Mage’s Mirror Image, except that this is a talent.
 Incarnation is more useful and has the potential for greater burst.

 Tier 5 Talents

 - Disorienting Roar - Nice for crowds, especially when you find yourself in the middle of one or you need to stop a charge.
 Rogue/feral pops in, roar, escape, nuke.
 Keep in mind that damage will break the effect.